Supported monitoring metrics

 Metric name Description

-memorystore.googleapis.com/instance/persistence/aof_fsync_lags This metrics shows a distribution of the lag (from data write to durable storage sync) for all nodes in the instance.
+memorystore.googleapis.com/instance/persistence/aof_fsync_lags This metric shows a distribution of the lag (from data write to durable storage sync) for all nodes in the instance.
 It is only emitted for instances with appendfsync=everysec.
 Ideally you want to see the distribution have values that have less lag time (or the same time) than your AOF sync frequency.

 memorystore.googleapis.com/instance/persistence/aof_rewrite_count This metric shows the cumulative number of times for your instance that a node has triggered an AOF rewrite.
 This metric has a status_code field.
 To check if AOF rewrites are failing, you can filter the status_code field for the following error: 3 - INTERNAL_ERROR